 4. Buyer Persona Goals

 When it comes to your buyer's goals, you'll want to dig into the layers that make up their overall objectives.
-Be sure to position these questions in a way that get you a fully fleshed out answer as opposed to something that doesn't lend much insight such as, "get a raise."
+Be sure to position these questions so that the response is more likely to be a descriptive answer as opposed to something that doesn't lend much insight, such as, "get a raise."
 Does that mean they want to be promoted?
 Does that mean they are working on a major project that might propel them forward?
 Breaking down their goals into more primary and secondary focuses will help you dig deeper into what is motivating your potential buyer.
 Ask questions like: